mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/25/day-249/">September 25, 2017</a></small></div>
-<p><strong>The White House and Justice Department have missed deadlines and are withholding records related to the Russia investigation</strong> by the House intelligence committee and the Senate judiciary committee.
+<p><strong>The White House and Justice Department have missed deadlines and are withholding records related to the <a href="/trump-russia-investigation/">Russia investigation</a></strong> by the House intelligence committee and the Senate judiciary committee.
 The Senate judiciary committee has requested information about the DOJ's decision to prevent two senior FBI officials from sitting down for transcribed interviews to provide eyewitness accounts of the Comey firing.
 The House intelligence committee is threatening to hold a public hearing over documents the DOJ failed to turn over regarding the FBI's ties to the British operative who compiled a dossier of allegations on Trump's connections with Russia. (<a href="http://www.cnn.com/2017/09/25/politics/white-house-congress-russia-investigation/index.html">CNN</a>)</p>